Global Communication in MPI: Many To Many

 MPI_IN_PLACE

-We often do not need the send buffer once the message has been communicated, and allocating two buffers wastes memory and requires some amount of unneeded communication.
-Several MPI procedures allow the special receive buffer MPI_IN_PLACE.
-When used, the send buffer variable is overwritten with the transmitted data.
+We often do not need one buffer once the message has been communicated, and allocating two buffers wastes memory and requires some amount of unneeded communication.
+MPI collective procedures allow the special buffer MPI_IN_PLACE.
+This special value can be used instead of the receive buffer in Scatter and Scatterv; in the other collective functions it takes the place of the send buffer.
 The expected send and receive buffers must be the same size for this to be valid.
+As usual for mpi2py, the Python name of the variable is MPI.IN_PLACE.

 Previous